slawoe/react-firebase-chatApp/README.md

 ### 📜 .env

-You nedd to initialize your own firebase and an firebase API Key.
+You need to initialize your own firebase and an firebase API Key.
 An example .env is already included.